c4chris/H747-Camera/README.md

 # H747-Camera

-The hardware setup is done using CubeMX to create the project with AzureRTOS threadX enabled on both cores and USBX host mode for HID enabled on M7.
-The LTDC and HDMI are also configured from CubeMX.
+The hardware setup is done using CubeMX to create the project with AzureRTOS threadX enabled on both cores.
+The DCMI, LTDC and DSI are also configured from CubeMX.

+A camera module needs to be attached to the main board.

 - M4 will :
+  0. Start DMA on DCMI in continuous mode
   1. toggle the orange LED twice per second using 1 tx thread
-  2. write things on the UART once per second using 1 tx thread
+  2. restart DMA when the frame complete event is received from DCMI, write some things on the UART once per second using 1 tx thread
-  3. read data from I2C1 and put the retrieved data in shared memory for M7 using 1 tx thread
+  3. read data from I2C4 and put the retrieved data in shared memory for M7 using 1 tx thread
-  4. read data from I2C4, same as above

 - M7 will :
-  1. initialize usbx (using several tx threads) in host-only mode and handling mouse or touchscreen HID
-  2. toggle blue LED once per second; retrieve touch screen data from the USB attached device and post PEN events for guix
+  1. toggle blue LED once per second; retrieve touch screen data from the shared memory wrt attached touchscreen and post PEN events for guix
-  3. start guix using 1 tx thread and setup a timer to periodically update a displayed value obtained from the shared memory (I2C data sent by M4) -- currently the I2C4 device is not connected to the board and the value of a counter is displayed instead
+  2. start guix using 1 tx thread - a few GUIX items are displayed

 GUIX was added as a git submodule